syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 When opened, it displays a pop-up window containing the text of the associated note.

-[PdfRubberStampAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRubberStampAnnotation.html) class is used to create rubber stamp annotation.
+[PdfRubberStampAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRubberStampAnnotation.html) is used to create rubber stamp annotation.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}